melushcca/MMM-bernwordclock/README.md

 # Module: Word Clock
-This Magic Mirror module displays a Word Clock written in the Swiss German dialect of Bern.
+This Magic Mirror module displays a Word Clock written in the Swiss German dialect of Luzern.
+Forked from splattner/MMM-bernwordclock

 ## Using the module